FSFE Timeline - Working for Free Software since 2001

 The FSFE organized the first ‘Legal Education Day’ (LED) to provide basic legal education on the legal context of Free Software: copyright law and the concept of copyleft.

-The FSFE launched the initiative to help users install Free Software operating systems on their phones, organised workshops across Europe, and developed policy recommendations to extend hardware lifetimes and reduce electronic waste.
+The FSFE started this initiative to help users install Free Software operating systems on their phones, by organizing workshops across Europe, and developing policy recommendations to extend hardware lifetimes and reduce electronic waste.

-The FSFE released "Ada & Zangemann – A Tale of Software, Skateboards, and Raspberry Ice Cream", a children's book written by FSFE President Matthias Kirschner and published by O'Reilly under a Creative Commons licence.
+The FSFE released "Ada & Zangemann – A Tale of Software, Skateboards, and Raspberry Ice Cream", a children's book written by the FSFE President Matthias Kirschner and published under a Creative Commons licence.

 Dowiedz się więcejKey court case on Windows license refund